clinical-meteor/cookbook/appstructure.md

 server/methods.js                         // cMeteor.method() definitions
 server/initializations/                   // code for initializing collections

-// Libraries Shared Between Client/Server
-// Note that js files in lib folders are loaded before other js files. libraries/                               // any common code for client/server. libraries/scehmas.js                     // schema validations and the like libraries/collections.js                 // collection definitions and allow/deny rules
+libraries/                               // any common code for client/server. libraries/scehmas.js                     // schema validations and the like libraries/collections.js                 // collection definitions and allow/deny rules